 - Do you have a robust process and testing strategy?

-In most cases, the CQA acceptance criteria is formalised as product specifications.
+In most cases, the CQA acceptance criteria is formalized as product specifications.
 To facilitate control strategy development for multi-product facilities, it may be beneficial to begin with a generic set of CQAs and CPPs.
 However, you must establish a control strategy for each product; a control strategy is product-centric (Figure 2).
 This is because the master batch records and the control systems must reflect the product; it cannot be generic.

 A science and risk-based approach identifies the material CQAs and CPPs of the manufacturing process using Design of Experiments (DoE) during development, with the major workload in clinical phases 2 and 3.
 The control strategy is the outcome of a risk assessment(s) where the controls implemented must be proportionate to the level of risk identified.